m-lynch91/m-lynch91/README.md

 - ⚡ Fun fact: ...
 -->

 I'm currently undergoing a career transiation!
 I was previously employed as a chemical laboratory technologist in the Oil&Gas industry.
 I had graduated from Fanshawe College with an advanced diploma in Environmental Technology.
-After almost 6 years in the industry, I built up the courage to chase after a dream I've had for my whole adult life... pursing a career in software development!
+After almost 6 years in the industry, I built up the courage to chase after a dream I've had for my whole adult life... pursuing a career in software development!

 Now, I'm a student at Fanshawe College again, enrolled in Computer Programming and Analysis.
 And I'm loving it.
 Currently, I'm in my second co-op work term working for the Royal Canadian Mounted Police!